-Which items to be voted on at the Annual Meeting are "routine" and which are "non-routine"?
+Which items to be voted on at the 2024 Annual Meeting are "routine" and which are "non-routine"?

-The ratification of the appointment of our independent registered public accounting firm (Proposal 4) is considered a routine matter under the relevant rules.
-The election to the Board of the six nominees for director (Proposal 1), the advisory vote on the compensation of our named executive officers (Proposal 2) and the vote to amend the amended and restated 2014 Equity Incentive Stock Plan (Proposal 3) are considered non-routine matters.
+The ratification of the appointment of our independent registered public accounting firm (Proposal 3) is considered a routine matter under the relevant rules.
+The election to the Board of Directors of the seven nominees for director (Proposal 1), the advisory vote on the compensation of our named executive officers (Proposal 2) and the approval of The Joint Corp.
+2024 Incentive Stock Plan (Proposal 4) are considered non-routine matters.

-What is the quorum required for the Annual Meeting?
+What is the quorum required for the 2024 Annual Meeting?

-Holders of a majority of our outstanding shares entitled to vote at the Annual Meeting who are present in person or represented by proxy will constitute a quorum to conduct business at the meeting.
+Holders of a majority of our outstanding shares entitled to vote at the 2024 Annual Meeting who are present in person or represented by proxy will constitute a quorum to conduct business at the meeting.